hmf/javaFXMill/README.md

 ## Introduction

 The application shows a simple single button.
-When pressed thr message:
+When pressed the message:

     Hello World!